UCSBCarpentry/2022-04-06-ucsb-r-geospatial/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need access to software as described below.
+  you will need access to software as described on this page: <a href= "https://ucsbcarpentry.github.io/2022-04-06-ucsb-r-geospatial/setup.html">Setup Page</a>.
   In addition, you will need an up-to-date web browser.
 </p>
 <p>